loosenthedark/lunar-conflicts-game/README.md

 The team wish to thank their facilitator Maria for giving them plenty of power-ups throughout the project's evolution 🍄

-Note: Although no UFOs were harmed in the making of this game, we did sadly lose a few cities along the way 🤭

 ## Notice

+Although no UFOs were harmed in the making of this game, we did sadly lose a few cities along the way 🤭

 This site has been created for development purposes only.